lulaoluly/lulaoluly/README.md

 - 👋 Hi, I’m @lulaoluly
 - 👀 I’m interested in nothing
-- 🌱 I’m currently learning high school
+- 🌱 I’m currently in high school
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m not looking to collaborate
-- 📫 How to reach me just don't
+- 📫 How to reach me? just don't

 <!---
 lulaoluly/lulaoluly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.